Praveen-Singh13/Digital-Wallet-Expense-Tracker/README.md

 update the balance after every transaction as failing to do so can lead to code breaking.

+demo site is made using chatgpt by converting the logic/code in C to javascript

 ---------------------------------------------------------------------------------------------------------------------------

 contact me at riteshvish94@gmail.com for anything about this project.